NyarukouSAMA/py_geekbrains/readme.md

 2. PythonIntroduction - simple enough code examples for the begining
 3. PythonOOP - more complicated code samples with using interesting libs and OOP
 4. PythonAlgo - examples of implementation of different algos

+Some add info:
+- Used version of **python 3.7.3**
+- settings.json contains additional settings to Pylance code server
+- launch.json contains some additional info about env
+- settings and launch files used for VSCode